Guy-Sol/guy-sol.github.io/_pages/teaching.md

 nav_order: 5
 ---

-Guy has significant teaching and module adminstration experience, including pastoral support.
-Modules on which he has previously taught include:

-    - 'Making History'
-    - 'Approaches to History'
-    - 'Understanding the Modern World'
-    - 'The History of Economic Thought'
-    - 'Economics and Ethics'
-    - 'Revolutions'
+Guy has significant teaching (including lectures, seminars, and tutorials), supervision, pastoral care, and module development experience -- across a range of subject areas.

+Thematic elements of his previous teaching include:

+1. Understanding space and place; the ’spatial turn’; GIS applications

+2. Economics and ethics; the history of economic thought (from Smith to Chicago)

+3. Development of the modern world; ’Revolutions’; industrialisation

+4. Skills for successful academic study

-He currently supervises 6 MSc students on working on 'Geospatial Data Science and Urban Systems' projects.
+Guy currently supervises one PhD student, with another under recruitment.
+He has previously supervised MSc students on working on 'Geospatial Data Science and Urban Systems' projects.